Viktor Sukhodrev: Career

 During a career of nearly thirty years, Sukhodrev was present at numerous high-profile summits and deal-makings.
 Richard Nixon called Sukhodrev "a superb linguist who spoke English as well as he did Russian", while Henry Kissinger called him "unflappable" and a "splendid interpreter".
 According to the International Herald Tribune, "Sukhodrev was present but not present, emptying himself of ego, slipping into the skin of the man who was speaking, feeling his feelings, saying his words".

 Soviet and U.S. officials alike considered him to be the best interpreter in the world between Russian and English and he would sometimes be the only interpreter at bilateral meetings.
 He had a very good understanding of idiomatic expressions in English with a firm grasp of the varied nuances of meaning in different parts of the English-speaking world.
 His memory was prodigious: he only required a few notes to be able to deliver a perfect translation of a 20-minute speech.
 In 2012, Sukhodrev received the Russian national prize Translator of the Year.

 Personal life

 Sukhodrev was married twice.
-His first wife was actress Inna Kmit, with whom he had a son, Sergei.
+His first wife was actress Inna Kmit, with whom he had a son.
 His second wife was Inga Okunevskaya, a professor of English, who predeceased him.
 Sukhodrev died in Moscow on 16 May 2014 at the age of 81.